cavo789/blog/blog/XXX/git-config/index.md

 git config --global user.name "Christophe Avonture"
 ```

-But this isn't very practical when you're working on several types of project, e.g. for work and for your third-party projects.
+But this isn't very practical when you're working on several types of projects, e.g. for work and for your third-party projects.
 Let's say you're putting professional work in a given parent folder like `~/work_repositories` while your side projects are in `~/private_repositories`.

 When your `~/.gitconfig` looks like below, every time you'll push to Git, the published commit will comes from `me@work.be`.